cyc-anime/cyc-anime.github.io/anime/kimitoboku.markdown

   <br><br>
   Anyways, this season again takes audio and video from Beatrice-Raws and subs from SallySubs.
 However episode 07 had some broken frames, so good guy Scyrous offered to fix them.
 He produced a rev for that episode.
 As for subtitles modifications, I did a little more this time.
 I went through every sign and improved on them.
 I used shiftcut and additionally looked over every line to make sure the timing is perfect.
 I then used the QC script to help find any other problems and fix them.

+patches: true
+patchinfo: Thanks to Nabull for noticing I somehow forgot the entire subtitle file in S02E06.

 status: Complete
 groups: Beatrice-Raws, SallySubs
 vidinfo: .mkv, h264 10-bit